slavatrofimov/Synthea-OMOP-on-Synapse/README.md

 **[Observation Medical Outcomes Partnership (OMOP) Common Data Model (CDM)](https://www.ohdsi.org/data-standardization/the-common-data-model/)** allows for the systematic analysis of disparate observational databases by transforming raw health data into a common format (data model) as well as a common representation (terminologies, vocabularies and coding schemes).
 OMOP is favored by healthcare researchers for its simplicity and accessibility.

+> This project is based on OMOP CDM version 5.3.1.

 **[Synthea<sup>TM</sup>](https://synthetichealth.github.io/synthea/)** is an open-source Synthetic Patient Population Simulator that outputs realistic, but not real, patient data and associated health records in a variety of formats.
 The syntheic healthcare data, are free from cost, privacy, and security restrictions, enabling research  that would be legally or practically unfeasible.
 While Synthea supports multiple output formats, OMOP is not one of them.

 **[Azure Synapse Analytics](https://docs.microsoft.com/en-us/azure/synapse-analytics/overview-what-is)** is a massively scalable, cloud-based analytics platform that brings together enterprise data warehousing, data engineering and Big Data analytics.